 What is a Form 1099-K?

-The IRS and some state tax authorities may require AXS to report the amounts you or your business receives from (re)sale transactions using AXS Official Resale on an IRS Form 1099-K, Payment Card, and Third Party Network Transactions.
+The IRS and some state tax authorities may require AXS to report the amounts you or your business receives from resale transactions using AXS Official Resale on an IRS Form 1099-K, Payment Card, and Third Party Network Transactions.

-Updated U.S. Form 1099-K Tax Reporting Requirements for Tax Years 2022 and 2023
+Updated U.S. Form 1099-K Tax Reporting Requirements

 How will AXS collect my taxpayer information?